octopusden/octopus-base/docs/Octopus Developer Guide.md

 ## Pull Request names

-If there is a related issue, specify its id in the PR description, e.g. '#123'.
+If there is a related issue, specify its id in the PR description, e.g. `#123`.
-Use GitHub keywords to automatically close the related issue, for example 'fixes #123' or 'closes #123'.
+Use GitHub keywords to automatically close the related issue, for example `fixes #123` or `closes #123`.
 See https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/using-keywords-in-issues-and-pull-requests

 ## Group Id, Artifact Id